nest/nest-simulator/doc/htmldoc/neurons/neuron_types.rst

      NEST convention: ``cond`` (aka COBA)

-     Model post-synaptic responses to incoming spikes as changes in conductances. response of hte post syn neuron is dependent on the neuronal state.
+     Model post-synaptic responses to incoming spikes as changes in conductances.
+     The response of the post-synaptic neuron depends on the neuronal state.
      These models capture more realistic synaptic behavior, as they account for the varying impact of synaptic inputs depending on the membrane potential, which can change over time.